brian-j-smith/Mamba.jl/doc/mcmc/model.rst

 		Returns a ``GenericGraph`` type object as defined in the `Graphs <http://graphsjl-docs.readthedocs.org/en/latest/index.html>`_ package.

+.. function:: graph2dot(m::Model)

+	Draw a `GraphViz <http://www.graphviz.org/>`_ DOT-formatted graph representation of model nodes and their relationships.

+	**Arguments**

+		* ``m`` : a model for which to construct a graph.

+	**Value**

+		A character string representation of the graph suitable for in-line processing.
+Stochastic, logical, and input nodes will be represented by ellipses, diamonds, and rectangles, respectively.
+Nodes that are unmonitored in MCMC simulations will be gray-colored.

+	**Example**

+		See the :ref:`section-Line-DAG` section of the tutorial.

 .. function:: keys(m::Model, ntype::Symbol=:assigned, block::Integer=0)

 	Return the symbols of nodes of a specified type.